 Strong, widespread Wi-Fi connectivity is important, so use range extenders or mesh networks if possible.

 - Gives you the ability to change your Nest thermostat's temperature

 - Increase, set, or lower temperature by desired degree units for maximum comfort from anywhere in your home

-- Needs more features such as ability to change home/away mode or alternate between heating/cooling
+- Needs more features such as ability to change home/away mode

 - Choosing the right names for multiple Nest items is important otherwise it may not work